JoseParrenoGarcia/Biwenger-ai-assistant/CONTEXT.md

 # Project: AI Senior Data Analyst

 ## Project
-This project will build a chatbot that can act as your personal Senior Data Analyst.
+This project builds a chatbot that acts as your personal Senior Data Analyst.
+The agent can:
-This Sr Data Analyst will be able to:
 - Clarify vague requests into specific data analysis tasks.
-- Access data sources from Supabase
+- Access and load data from Supabase.
-- Translate English requests into pandas queries or code, and execute it locally.
-Filtering, aggregations, sortings, etc.
+- Translate English requests into pandas code and execute it locally (filtering, aggregations, sorting, etc.).
-- Generate visualizations using plotly.
 - Summarize findings in clear English.
+- (Planned) Generate visualizations using plotly.

 ## Goals
 To do this, we will have an LLM agent that can: